-Barrett Martin, the former Screaming Trees drummer founded the Fast Horse label as an outlet for his multiple musical personalities -- and aired many of them at this traveling minifestival, which kept him onstage, in nonstop action, for the duration of a four-hour show.
+If he worked the rest of the participants on the Fast Horse Hootenanny as hard as he does himself, the musicians union might want to have a word with Barrett Martin.
+The former Screaming Trees drummer (with partner Joe Cripps, also of Brave Combo) founded the Fast Horse label as an outlet for his multiple musical personalities — and aired many of them at this traveling minifestival, which kept him onstage, in nonstop action, for the duration of a four-hour show.

 Septuagenarian bluesman CeDell Davis gave Martin a bit of a break at evening’s end — not because his oddly metered, sinuously swerving songs required less work, but by virtue of Davis’ commanding presence.
 Though in a wheelchair, the singer-guitarist is hardly frail: His slide work is fierce and cutting, his voice craggy enough to convey, as one of his best songs puts it, “The Horror of It All.”

 While technically not the gig’s headliner, Tuatara certainly seemed to be its biggest draw (although the perf the all-star band turned in here made it difficult to discern why).
 The instrumental combo’s smooth, smoky tone makes it ideal cocktail party accompaniment, but unremitting stasis all but defies a live audience to refrain from cocktail chatter.

 Few songs in Tuatara’s 45-minute set allowed Martin or bassist Peter Buck (lead guitairist for R.E.M.) much room to maneuver, and the slick gloss of horn and organ that dominated the mix, while admittedly pretty, was more decorative than artistic.